l0rdnugget/HTB/challenges/forensics/oBfsC4t10n2/oBfsC4t10n2.md

 Lessons Learned:
 - `.xls` files use Excel 4.0 XLM macros which hide formulas across individual cells rather than in a macro editor
-- olevba is the go-to for pulling these out without executing anything
+- olevba is the go to for pulling these out without executing anything
 - Flags can be buried inside function arguments, not just in formula outputs

 Tools Used:
 - olevba: part of the oletools suite.
-Extracts VBA and XLM macros from Office files, detects obfuscation, and flags suspicious behavior like file downloads, shell execution, or registry modifications.
+Extracts VBA and XLM macros from office files, detects obfuscation, and flags suspicious behavior like file downloads, shell execution, or registry modifications.